Yakovlev Yak-40

-The Yakovlev Yak-40 (Яковлев Як-40; NATO reporting name: Codling) is a regional jet designed by Yakovlev.
+The Yakovlev Yak-40 (Яковлев Як-40; NATO reporting name: Codling) is a regional jet designed in Soviet Union by Yakovlev.
 The trijet's maiden flight was in 1966, and it was in production from 1967 to 1981.
-Introduced in September 1968, the Yak-40 has been exported since 1970.
+It was introduced to service in 1968, with export models following in 1970.

 Development

 By the early 1960s, Soviet international and internal trunk routes were served by Aeroflot, the state airline, using jet or turboprop powered airliners, but their local services, many of which operated from grass airfields, were served by obsolete piston-engine aircraft such as the Ilyushin Il-12, Il-14 and Lisunov Li-2.
 Aeroflot wanted to replace these elderly airliners with a turbine-powered aircraft, with the Yakovlev design bureau being assigned to design it.
 High speed was not required, but it would have to be able to operate safely and reliably out of poorly equipped airports with short (less than 700 m or 2,300 ft) unpaved runways in poor weather.

 Yakovlev studied both turboprop and jet-powered designs to meet the requirement, including Vertical Take-Off and Landing designs with lift jets in the fuselage or in wing-mounted pods, but eventually they settled on a straight-winged tri-jet carrying 20 to 25 passengers.
-The engines were to be the new AI-25 turbofan being developed by Ivchenko at Zaporozhye in Ukraine.
+The engines were to be the new AI-25 turbofan being developed by Ivchenko at Zaporizhzhia in Ukraine.